HMB (Beta-Hydroxy Beta-Methylbutyrate)

 Beta-hydroxy beta-methylbutyrate (HMB) is a metabolite of the essential amino acid leucine — produced when leucine is oxidized via the KIC (alpha-ketoisocaproate) pathway.

-The clinically studied dose for HMB (Beta-Hydroxy Beta-Methylbutyrate) is 3 g/day in divided doses (1 g three times daily); HMB-FA: 1–3 g/day pre-workout; clinical muscle wasting: 3 g/day; minimum 3–4 weeks for measurable effects.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 3 g/day in divided doses (1 g three times daily); HMB-FA: 1–3 g/day pre-workout; clinical muscle wasting: 3 g/day; minimum 3–4 weeks for measurable effects Always follow the product label and check with a healthcare provider for personal advice.